NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 See [Usage details](./usage.md) for more information on the usage of the plugin.

 ## Changelog

+* Version 1.3.0
+	* NEW: Term counts implemented by WP 5.7 functionality
+	* NEW: Label filter_by_item supported (introduced in WP 5.7).
+	* FIX: Don't test Term controls during Autosave.

 * Version 1.2.2
 	* FIX: Term counts wrong (props @cgzaal)